Solidarity Statement and Call to Action

-We believe that we cannot achieve justice regarding racial, educational, political, economic, climate, or any other form of injustice, if it stifles a person’s human rights.
+We believe that we cannot achieve justice regarding racial, educational, political, economic, climate, health, or any other form of injustice, if it stifles a person’s human rights.
 An injustice against one person is an injustice against all.

-- Black Lives
+- Empowering Black Lives

-- Anti-racist and equitable hiring practices
+- Establishing anti-racist and equitable hiring practices